Students Who Are Parents

 Students enrolled in Aetna insurance also have access to travel assistance through On Call International.
 This is not insurance so students must call On Call International directly for service.
 ID cards and additional information are available at www.aetnastudenthealth.com .

 Health insurance varies a lot from country to country.
 It is very important for students to understand what their student insurance will and will not pay for.
-We strongly recommend that you read through your Aetna Student Health Insurance Policy (highlights or in detail).
-If you are unsure if your health insurance will cover something you can call Aetna Student Health at (877) 375-7905 or visit their website www.aetnastudenthealth.com .
+We strongly recommend that you read through your Aetna Student Health Insurance Policy found at www.aetnastudenthealth.com .
+If you are unsure if your health insurance will cover something you can call Aetna Student Health at (877) 375-7905 .
 From this website, you can login using our school name or you can go directly to the customized UM - St. Louis version of the Aetna Student Health website.

 If it is an emergency you should call the Police at 516-5515 or 911.
 If you need quick medical advice in a non-emergency situation, you can contact Aetna's Informed Health Line to speak with a registered nurse at: 1-800-556-1555.